Services for children and young people

 Children and young people are not spared from the human rights abuses that force people to become refugees.
 They may experience these ordeals as part of a family or on their own, when they are separated from their parents.

-Some of the common experiences of refugee children and young people are:
+Some of the common experiences of children and young people from refugee backgrounds are:

-Although refugee children generally seem amazingly resilient, their experiences can also make them vulnerable and may result in difficulties adjusting to Australian society and leading a ‘normal’ life.
+Although children from refugee backgrounds generally seem amazingly resilient, their experiences can also make them vulnerable and may result in difficulties adjusting to Australian society and leading a ‘normal’ life.
 Despite this, with a bit of support they can learn to adapt to their new environment and enjoy life again.

 Some problems they may face include: